What Is Recovery From Alcoholism?

-A sober living home is a residential facility where some people choose to live after rehab.
-There are safe and comfortable sober living homes in every state.
-In fact, there are multiple sober living homes in most major cities.
-Sober living homes are important for people who lack a supportive, alcohol-free place to go once their treatment is over.
-In a standard sober living home, residents agree to live by a set of rules, such as curfews and mandatory drug testing, while they receive counseling and vocational training.
-Many sober living homes also host 12-step programs.
+A sober living home or a halfway house is a residential facility where some people choose to live after rehab.
+They are similar, but halfway houses are often more structured and may offer more staff support.
+There are safe and comfortable sober living homes and halfway houses in every state and most major cities.
+Sober living homes and halfway houses are important for people who lack a supportive, alcohol-free place to go once their treatment is over.
+In a standard sober living home or halfway house, residents agree to live by a set of rules, such as curfews and mandatory drug testing, while they receive counseling and vocational training.
+Both transitional housing arrangements also usually host 12-step programs.

-Living at a sober living home can provide an important transition from full-time rehab to regular life.
-In fact, sober living homes significantly increase the likelihood that a person will stay sober and find a job.
-Ultimately, sober living homes give people in recovery more time to be sober and further adapt to an alcohol-free life.
+Living at a sober living home or halfway house can provide an important transition from full-time rehab to regular life.
+In fact, sober living homes and halfway houses significantly increase the likelihood that a person will stay sober and find a job.
+Ultimately, either housing arrangement gives people in recovery more time to be sober and further adapt to an alcohol-free life.

 The people you know will exert a tremendous influence on your recovery.
-That’s why it’s important to join a support group and consistently attend meetings, ideally on a consistent basis for several years after rehab.
+That’s why it’s important to join a support group and consistently attend meetings, ideally for several years after rehab.
 Recovery is more difficult when you’re alone, so sharing your thoughts and experiences with others in recovery in a setting dedicated to that purpose can provide you with a valuable social support system.

-There are chapters of Alcoholics Anonymous and Al-Anon throughout the United States.
-Many churches also host 12-step programs for people who want to involve religion in their recovery.
-Furthermore, there are support groups specifically for men and women.
+There are chapters of Alcoholics Anonymous and Al-Anon throughout the United States and worldwide.
+Many churches also host 12-step programs for people who want to involve religion in their recovery; for example, Celebrate Recovery is a Christian-based 12-step program located throughout the US.
+Furthermore, there are support groups specifically for men, women, and the LGBTQ+ community.
 A rehab center, sober living home, or counselor should be able to refer you to a support group in your area.

 Therapy and counseling are part of rehab, but once rehab is over, you might benefit from continuing to talk to a mental health expert on a weekly or monthly basis.
 While you’re in recovery, a counselor can help you evaluate your goals, manage your alcohol cravings, and even navigate a relapse.